How to wear a surgical mask correctly and comfortably

 Practical advice on how to wear a face mask correctly and comfortably from the doctors who wear them daily

 However, the latest campaign led by a group of doctors has set up Masks4allUK.
-Councillor Dr Helen Davison, one of the founders, told The Telegraph that the group is 'advocating the use of cloth masks as a precautionary principle' with the group urging the public to buy or make their masks for public outings.
+Councillor Dr Helen Davison, one of the founders, told The Telegraph that the group is 'advocating the use of cloth masks as a precautionary principle' with the group urging the public to buy or make their masks for public outings and with the government's new rules on mask wearing, this is your indispensable guide on how to wear a face mask.

 'Widespread mask use when in public can help to slow and stop the spread of coronavirus, but does not confer absolute protection.
 They are only effective when combined with regular, thorough hand-washing.
 For members of the non-medical community, my recommendation would be to use a homemade cloth mask.
 These are now widely available through websites like eBay and Etsy if you are not handy with a sewing machine, and can be washed between uses.
 I would ask members of the public not to buy medical masks, as it diverts resources from healthcare workers who need this grade of PPE.'